Internet Engineering

 • Basic data communication operations

-• Get a resource from server
+• Read a resource from the server

-• Send data to server
+• Send data to the server

-• Delete a resource on server
+• Create, replace or delete a resource on the server

 • Debugging and troubleshooting